node-base/base/README.md

 ## Why use Base?

-Base is the foundation for creating modular, unit testable and highly pluggable node.js applications.
+Base is a foundation for creating modular, unit testable and highly pluggable server-side node.js APIs.

 * Go from zero to working application within minutes
+* Use [community plugins](https://www.npmjs.com/browse/keyword/baseplugin) to add feature-functionality to your application
 * Create your own custom plugins to add features
-* Use [community plugins](https://www.npmjs.com/browse/keyword/baseplugin) to add feature-functionality to your application
-* Plugins are stackable, so you can build up [more sophisticated applications](#toolkit-suite) from simpler plugins.
+* Like building blocks, plugins are stackable.
+Allowing you to build [sophisticated applications](#toolkit-suite) from simple plugins.
 Moreover, those applications can also be used as plugins themselves.

 Most importantly, once you learn Base, you will be familiar with the core API of all applications built on Base.
 This means you will not only benefit as a developer, but as a user as well.